MERWIN RICHARD

 Conclusion

-This section sets out specific offenses and their discipline.
-These are the offenses that an official of an organization commits during liquidation.
+This section sets out specific offences and their discipline.
+These are the offences that an official of an organization commits during liquidation.
 The officials of the organization should act in good confidence and not deceitfully during liquidation, so a genuine image of the resources and liabilities of the organization can be advanced and every one of the creditors can get their due.